cisagov/dotgov-home/pages/policies-and-guidelines/policy-faq.md

 Registrations will be held in reserve status for sixty (60) days pending Chief Information Officer (CIO) authorization from your sponsoring organization.

 ### Sec.
-102-173.90 Are there any special restrictions on the use and registration of canonical, or category names like recreation.gov?
+102-173.90 Are there any special restrictions on the use and registration of canonical, or category names like `recreation.gov`?

 Yes, canonical names registration request must provide access coverage for the areas conveyed by the name.
-So the URL recreation.gov would not be approved for the state of Maryland, but the URL recreationMD.gov would be approved if it provides statewide coverage.
+So the URL r`ecreation.gov` would not be approved for the state of Maryland, but the URL `recreationMD.gov` would be approved if it provides statewide coverage.
 The logic of the names adds value to the dot gov domain.
 GSA reserves the right deny use of canonical names that do not provide appropriate coverage and to arbitrate these issues.

 ### Sec.
 102-173.95 Are there any restrictions on the use of the dot-gov domain name?

 The General Services Administration approves domain names for a specific term of time, generally two years unless otherwise stated, and under conditions of use.
-General conditions of registration and are posted at the registration Web site at http://www.dotgov.gov and may be modified over time.
+General conditions of registration and are posted at the registration Web site at [dotgov.gov](https://www.dotgov.gov) and may be modified over time.
 Organizations that operate web sites that are not in compliance with the conditions of use may have their domain name terminated.

 ---